abhiram-shaji/Langroove/README.md

 ### Getting Started

 1. **Download the App**
-   - Get Langroove from the [Google Play Store](https://play.google.com/store/apps/details?id=com.langroove.app).
+   - Get Langroove from the [Google Play Store](https://play.google.com/store/apps/details?id=com.langroove.app) or [Download APK](https://drive.google.com/file/d/1DZuIKCl-TvJ0xspKEkwdUm76dI5Vl1XP/view?usp=sharing).

 2. **Sign Up**
    - Open the app and create a new account by providing your email and a password.